-Watch the video: Kiwi Experience Vs Stray
+Watch the Video: Kiwi Experience Vs Stray

-Check out the video below to see the BackpackerGuide.NZ showdown of Kiwi Experience Vs. Stray.
+Check out the video below to see the NZPocketGuide.com showdown of Kiwi Experience Vs. Stray.
 And if you want to see more of our New Zealand travel tip videos, be sure to subscribe on YouTube!

-What is the difference between Stray and Kiwi Experience?
+What is the Difference Between Stray and Kiwi Experience?

 To make this comparison as easy to understand as possible, we’ll compare Kiwi Experience and Stray as if you are travelling on their full national passes with them, rather than the shorter passes that they also offer.
 In this article we’ll compare:

 - Routes and destinations

 One way to help you decide which hop-on hop-off bus company to take is by simply looking where in the country the bus goes.
 Are these locations on your New Zealand bucket list?
 Are these the type of locations you want to see?